-Prerequisites: Audio/Video Production II or Graphic Design and Illustration I. Grade 12.
-GPA Weight: 1.00
+Prerequisites: Audio/Video Production II.
+Grade 12.

 Careers in audio/video production span all aspects of the audio/video communications industry.
 Building upon the concepts taught in Audio/Video Production II and its corequisite Audio/Video Production II Lab, in addition to developing advanced technical knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications Career Cluster, students will be expected to develop an increasing understanding of the industry with a focus on applying pre-production, production, and post-production audio and video products in a professional environment.
 This course may be implemented in an advanced audio/video or audio format.
 Instruction may be delivered through lab-based classroom experiences or career preparation opportunities.